 In 2017 I became interested in the self photographing person: the Instagram influencers.
 I went to take a look at Jardin Majorelle in Marrakech, where I photographed young girls during the Insta-highlight of their trip.
-After that I decided to look closer to home.
-In Amsterdam I noticed the Chinese turbo tourists who try to see as much as possible in as little time as possible.
+Back home I noticed the Chinese turbo tourists who try to see as much as possible in as little time as possible.
 In a couple of days I criss-crossed through the Netherlands with them.

-I studied Fine Art on ArtEZ Hogeschool voor de kunsten (Arnhem, The Netherlands) and Photography at Bezalel (Jerusalem, Israel).
-I graduated in 2012 and worked for different magazines and newspapers ever since.
-I work for Het Parool, De Morgen Magazine, VICE, The Independent, KNACK, VPRO, Fluter, CNN, and Trouw.
+I studied Fine Art on ArtEZ Hogeschool voor de kunsten (Arnhem, The Netherlands) and Photography at Bezalel (Jerusalem, Israel/Palestine).
+I graduated in 2012.